Es Caló

 Es Caló de Sant Agustí

-✅ Traditional fishing port on the west coast of the Formentera.
+✅ A traditional fishing port on the west coast of Formentera.

-✅ Its traditional boat huts are protected as a traditional element of the island.
+✅ Its traditional boat sheds are protected as a traditional element of the island.

-✅ In the eleventh century, the Augustinian monks of La Mola gave the place its name.
+✅ In the 11th century, the Augustinian monks of La Mola bestowed the place with its name.

 Es Caló, Formentera: History

-Although the official name of this urban nucleus of Formentera is, Es Caló de Sant Agustí, everyone on the island knows it as Es Caló, without the tag that refers to the saint.
+Although the official name of this urban nucleus in Formentera is Es Caló de Sant Agustí, everyone on the island knows it simply as Es Caló, without the reference to the saint.

-The reason for Es Caló being linked to a saint despite the fact that there is no church in the town, is because in the 11th century there was an Augustinian monastery in La Mola that used this small bend between the rocks as a natural port from which to set sail for Ibiza or receive goods from the neighboring island.
+The reason why Es Caló is associated with a saint, despite the absence of a church in the town, dates back to the 11th century when there was an Augustinian monastery in La Mola.
+This monastery utilized the small inlet formed by the rocks as a natural port for setting sail to Ibiza or receiving goods from the neighboring island.

-That is why, since the 11th century, Es Caló has been linked to the patron saint of the Augustinian order, San Agustín.
+Since the 11th century, Es Caló has been connected to the patron saint of the Augustinian order, Saint Augustine.

 Es Caló, Formentera: Nowadays